tue-robotics/tue_robocup/challenge_set_a_table/README.md

 ## TODO

 1. Check what of the plan is possible
+2. Choose meals and food
-2. Check for ready available functions and implement them
+3. Check for ready available functions and implement them
-3. Make the missing functions
+4. Make the missing functions